December 28, 2010

 The actors who have played The Doctor have all been very good in different ways, and his companions have been very good as well.
 In the first season, his companion is a blonde by the name of Rose Tyler (played well by Billie Piper).
 She’s one of those girls who when you first see her you think, “yeah she’s pretty I guess.”
 Then the more you watch her, the hotter she gets, until you wonder, “Why didn’t I notice all those glorious curves before?”

-aded Scottish girl named Amy Pond (Karen Gillan) as his companion.
+The current season has a beautiful redheaded Scottish girl named Amy Pond (Karen Gillan) as his companion.
 This is one of my favorite BBC programmes ever, and I unreservedly recommend it to any geek.

 and his current (smoking hot) companion Amy (Karen Gillan)

-us Yanks think of the Steve Carell vehicle in which he plays Michael Scott, the regional manager of Dunder Mifflin Paper Company (Scranton Branch).
+The Office.
+When you speak of it, most of us Yanks think of the Steve Carell vehicle in which he plays Michael Scott, the regional manager of Dunder Mifflin Paper Company (Scranton Branch).
 But the successful U.S. version is actually based on a successful British version in which David Brent (Ricky Gervais) runs the Slough branch of Wernham Hogg Paper Company.

-by Martin Freeman) is constantly winding up Gareth Keenan (Mackenzie Crook’s Gareth is as good as and in some ways even better than Rainn Wilson’s Dwight Schrute).
+Tim Canterbury (again a perfect performance by Martin Freeman) is constantly winding up Gareth Keenan (Mackenzie Crook’s Gareth is as good as and in some ways even better than Rainn Wilson’s Dwight Schrute).
 I know, I know, this is all old news to everyone not living in a cave for the past 5 years, but how many people here in the States have bothered to watch this original?
 It consisted of two seasons with six episodes each, then a wrap up Christmas special.
 I am not going to go into an in-depth review here because I think anyone who enjoys “British” humour should do themselves a favor and watch it.
 Any review I give would only be me gushing over it some more.
 By far, it is my favorite show from the BBC, ever.
 If you are going to watch just one show on this list, for God’s sake, let it be this one.
 If you watch the entire series from start to finish, you actually get engrossed in these characters lives.
 The payoff at the end of the Christmas Special episode is one of those perfect moments in TV history…but only if you’ve watched up to that point.
 For me to tell anymore would be like telling you “Darth Vader is Luke’s father” right before you go see The Empire Strikes Back.
 This series was superbly written by Ricky Gervais and his frequent collaborator, Stephen Merchant.

-The Office was Extras, a show about struggling actors working as extras on film sets and in theatre.
+Another project by Gervais and Merchant after The Office was Extras, a show about struggling actors working as extras on film sets and in theatre.
 This show actually aired on HBO in the U.S. shortly after it’s BBC airing as it was co-produced by the BBC and HBO.
 It also followed the same format of two seasons of six episodes each plus a Christmas special that The Office had followed.
 This format seems to really speak to me as it is long enough to get the viewer emotionally attached to the characters, but it stops before it becomes wearisome, leaving the viewer wanting more.
 Extras was also a little more like a traditional sitcom than the previous The Office, which was filmed in a mockumentary style.
 Each episode had at least one guest star playing themselves…or at least themselves through the veil of parody.
 For instance, one episode has Patrick Stewart as a guest star.
 It is kind of well known in the United Kingdom (according to their tabloids) that he tends to date only younger women and only as long as they are young.
 In the episode, Gervais’ character Andy is trying to get Stewart to read his script he has written.
 In convincing him to read it, Stewart in turn tells Andy of his own script he’s been working on in which he just gets to run around and beautiful women’s clothes fall off whenever he comes near them.
 It’s completely absurd and awkward and brilliantly funny when you see it on the screen.

-all intents and purposes, his bodyguard.
+Speaking of Patrick Stewart, in 2006, he played Professor Ian Hood in the series Eleventh Hour.
+Professor Hood is a Special Advisor to the Joint Sciences Committee in the United Kingdom (no idea if that’s even a real thing).
+He is basically like the egghead police, tracking down and troubleshooting threats stemming from or targeting “Science” (capitalized and in quotations because it really becomes like a character itself).
+He is followed around by Rachel Young (played well by Ashley Jensen), who is for all intents and purposes, his bodyguard.
 Yeah, he’s kind of a weenie, but he comes across as a lovable weenie.
 While the science in the programme is at times sketchy, overall I found it entertaining.
 There are only four episodes, ninety minutes each, similar to the format followed by Sherlock.
 While it’s nowhere near as good as Doctor Who, The Office, or Sherlock, it did serve as an adequate sating to my appetite for British programming.
 Being a fan of Star Trek: The Next Generation, it was also nice to see Patrick Stewart back on the small screen again.

-side the Secret Intelligence Service (MI-6).
+If you are into spy thrillers at all, Spooks is a great drama about MI-5 (in fact, here in the States it was broadcast under the title MI-5 to avoid any potential confusion about ghosts).
+To give you a bit of background, MI-5 (Military Intelligence, Section 5) is the United Kingdom's counter-intelligence and security agency, working alongside the Secret Intelligence Service (MI-6).
 Where MI-6 operates abroad (a la the Central Intelligence Agency in the States), MI-5 operates domestically, mainly concerned with internal security, protecting Brittan's economic interests, and countering terrorism/espionage (a la our Federal Bureau of Investigation).
 The show has been on for nine seasons, with six to ten hour-long episodes per season.
 I have only seen the first season and part of the second, but the show is still in production.
 It is a fast-paced show with plenty of action and adventure.
 The characters use guns, which if you know anything about British shows, it fairly rare.
 It is a "post watershed" show, which means it can get pretty intense.
 It's not always appropriate for younger viewers as the show is somewhat well-known for things like depicting torture, murder, race riots, and killing off of main characters suddenly.
 I love this show and can't recommend it highly enough.

 My next BBC watching project is Wallander, a show adapted from Swedish novelist Henning Mankell’s novels of the same name.
 The lead is played by Kenneth Branagh (probably the most well known Shakespearian actor/director of modern times) as the eponymous police inspector.
 I’ve only seen the first episode of the show (another 90 minute movie/3 episode series format), and it was not the best I've seen.
 The acting was terrific, one would expect nothing less from Branagh, but the pacing was slow.
 The pacing wasn't necessarily bad, as it was a steady build up to the climax, it was just a slow, steady build up.
 It held my interest long enough to finish the first episode, but I haven't yet started the next, so that tells you how good it was.
 If you like slow, methodical dramas that are heavy on character, this is for you.
 Be warned however that it really is slow.
 Have I mentioned the slow pace enough?
 Alright.
 Moving on.

 To sum up, I find that BBC programming can be a very pleasant diversion from the banality of American television.
 If something is successful here in the United States, it has to have every last drop of profit squeezed from it and what you are left with is often times stagnation.
 If something is popular, we must keep it going.
 This can sometimes work to our benefit.
 I still enjoy The Simpsons.
 It can also work to our detriment.
 For instance, the American version of The Office would have had a very nice wrap up if they had ended the show with Jim and Pam’s marriage and the subsequent birth of their daughter.
-Instead, those events are just another in a long line of “things” that have happened on the
+Instead, those events are just another in a long line of “things” that have happened on the show.
+Continuing the show takes away some of the impact of those events.
+I still watch the show, and it is still funny, sometimes very funny, but it is no longer fresh.
+It makes me wonder, “what would happen if the writers of this show starting something new and original?”
+Since the BBC is a public entity, they do not necessarily sacrifice story for profit.
+They end a lot of their series’ at the height of their appeal (excepting perhaps Doctor Who, a cultural mainstay), leaving a pleasant memory, making us hungry for more.
+Then they make something fresh, new and different.
+I like our television here in the States.
+I’m just saying we could learn some valuable lessons from our friends across the pond.

 Here are some links to relevant clips.
 First, the clip from Extras with Patrick Stewart.
 Next is a short preview for Sherlock.
 Finally, here is a nice clip from The Office that highlights the incredible awkwardness that Gervais can achieve.
 Hope you all enjoyed the blog.
 Up next is a retrospective on America's favorite family.
 See if you can guess who it is.
 Cheers!